lastlxrd/Pogopo/README.md

 ## Getting Started

-PogopoOS is still under active development, so the public documentation is not ready yet.
-A short FAQ, setup guide, and tutorials will be added as the project matures.
+Pogopo is still under active development.
+More complete documentation will be added as the hardware and software mature.

 **FAQ:** coming soon
 **Tutorials:** coming soon

 ## Project Summary

-PogopoOS is a custom firmware and application platform for a Pogopo - hand-built ESP32-S3 handheld console.
-The project combines a low-power monochrome display, physical controls, audio, motion sensing, removable storage, haptic feedback, and custom power management in one compact prototype.
+Pogopo is a custom hand-built handheld console based on the ESP32-S3.
+It combines a low-power monochrome display, physical controls, audio, motion sensing, removable storage, haptic feedback, and custom power management in one compact device.

-The goal is to build a small standalone device that can run native applications, utilities, and games through a simple custom interface.
-Both the hardware and software are still evolving, and the current console is a working development prototype rather than a finished product.
+The goal is to create a standalone handheld capable of running native applications, utilities, emulators, and custom games through a simple graphical interface.
+The current device is a working development prototype, with both its hardware and software continuing to evolve.

 ## Hardware